Frugal Things To Do When You’re In…

 Dining & Drinks

-- Matt’s Bar: Neighborhood pub in Minneapolis known for it’s Jucy Lucy cheeseburger (burger with melted cheese inside the meat).
+- Matt’s Bar: Neighborhood pub in Minneapolis known for it’s Jucy Lucy cheeseburger (hamburger with melted cheese inside the burger).
 Go here for a little neighborhood flavor, and a cheap meal! ($10-$15 per person)

 - Midtown Global Market: A global marketplace with foods from tens of different countries.
 Food from Israel, Mexico, China, Africa, and more!
 Fun place to shop and eat – or even take dance lessons- and you won’t have to spend a ton of money. ($10-15)